 If you like romantic comedies, you’re in the right place!
-Here you’ll find three of my books and the associated first chapters with each of them.
-I hope you enjoy!
+Here you’ll find four of my books and the associated first chapters with each of them.
+Happy reading!

 THE BEST FRIEND INCIDENT